Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Perverse sheaves on the semi-infinite flag manifold

 As a corollary to Proposition \ref{prop:piadjoints}, we get the following elaboration on Theorem \ref{thm:introcategorification}.
-Note that the fact that the equivalence of categories induced by the fully faithful functor $\sigma$ described in Proposition \ref{prop:piadjoints} categorifies the isomorphism $\eta$ follows from the fact that $\sigma(j_{e!}(\Delta_w)) = \boldsymbol{\nabla}_w$.
+Note that the fact that the equivalence of categories induced by the left derived functor to the fully faithful right-exact functor $\sigma_!$ described in Proposition \ref{prop:piadjoints} categorifies the isomorphism $\eta$ follows from the fact that $\sigma_!(j_{e!}(\Delta_w)) = \boldsymbol{\nabla}_w$.
+Its compatibility with convolution follows from the fact that ${}^p\overline{i}_{0!}$ commutes with $!$-convolution by 4.4.1 of \cite{ABBGM}.

 \begin{theorem} There exists an equivalence of categories between $\mathcal{A}_{B}$ and $\tilde{\mathcal{P}}^\circ$ (resp. $\kl$ and $\tilde{\mathcal{P}}$).
 This categorifies the isomorphism $\eta : K_0(\kl)\otimes \mathbb{C} \to M_d^0$, and respects convolution on the left by the standard and costandard objects $\Delta_w$ and $\nabla_w$ of $\mathrm{Perv}_{B,\mathrm{m}}(G/B)$ for all $w \in W$.
 The $W$-action on $\kl$ by functors $\mathcal{F}_w$ is mapped to the $W$-action on $\tilde{\mathcal{P}}$ by the functors $\mathsf{F}_w$. \end{theorem}